Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 Alternatively you can save the selected items into a number of formats, available via the Tools dropdown.

 ### Right-Click Context Menu
-SpiraPlan® provides a shortcut -- called the *context menu* - for accessing some of the most commonly used functions, so that you don't need to move your mouse up to the toolbar each time.
+Spira provides a shortcut -- called the *context menu* - for accessing some of the most commonly used functions, so that you don't need to move your mouse up to the toolbar each time.
 To access the context menu, right-click on any of the rows in the test set list and the following menu will be displayed:

 ![](img/Test_Case_Management_215.png)